 Chapter seven reveals the depth of political involvement in the CHE, including expanding Israeli academia into the territories of Judea and Samaria and mobilizing the army and military leadership for this task.
 This decreased the status of the CHE in Israel.

-Chapter eight deals with the diminished position of the CHE, the entity entrusted with planning and budgeting higher education.
-This is in the context of the decisions made to establish three universities and a school of medicine, contradicting or ignoring the position of the CHE.
+Chapter eight deals with the diminished position of the PBC, the entity entrusted with planning and budgeting higher education.
+This is in the context of the decisions made to establish three universities (Ariel University, the university in Herzliya and the University of the Galilee) and a school of medicine, contradicting or ignoring the position of the PBC.

 Chapter nine looks at attempts to change the structure of the regulatory bodies so that they would operate according to the government’s demands.
 The aim was to intensify the state’s participation in planning higher education while preserving the freedom of the institutions.
 The outline of this new governance was formulated into a bill but ultimately vetoed by the government.